BrunoFrancesco97/Software_Architectures/README.md

 # Software_Architectures
 Repository used to store various tasks about Software Architecture course.

+Note that this course isn't focused on graphical interface but rather deals with all aspects related to the architecture of a software, so a monolithical or a distributed one, how to organize and build them, etc.

 # Task 1
 Submit a katas* about a possible hackerrank-style information system.